WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Methodology

 \section{Methodology}

-In this section, we first briefly review the basic structure of GANs and their conditional variant cGAN, as they form the foundation of our proposed approach.
-We then present the overall architecture WGAST.
-Finally, we describe in detail its main components: the generator, the weakly supervised learning strategy, and the discriminator.
+This section first reviews GANs and conditional GANs (cGANs), which form the basis of our approach.
+We then present the overall WGAST architecture and describe its main components: the generator, the weakly supervised learning strategy, the discriminator, and the loss functions.